Step 4: Full View

 Should Engineer A communicate to Firm X's clients about Engineer C's anticipated departure and its implications for Firm X's capacity, or refrain from making any capacity-related representations about Firm X given that he engineered the departure he is citing and is the direct commercial beneficiary of client anxiety?

-Refrain from Capacity Representations About Firm X Board's choice Make no representations to Firm X's clients about Firm X's capacity to perform, soliciting clients for Firm Y solely on the basis of Firm Y's own qualifications, experience, and capabilities without reference to Engineer C's departure or Firm X's alleged incapacity.
+O1 Make no representations to Firm X's clients about Firm X's capacity to perform, soliciting clients for Firm Y solely on the basis of Firm Y's own qualifications, experience, and capabilities without reference to Engineer C's departure or Firm X's alleged incapacity.
+Board's choice

 The prohibition on technically true but misleading statements holds that omitting the material fact that Engineer A caused the departure he was citing renders the statements misleading regardless of their narrow factual accuracy.
 The self-caused incapacity non-exploitation principle establishes that a party cannot invoke client interest rationale to justify disparagement when they engineered the underlying condition.
 The free and open competition principle counters that Engineer A is entitled to communicate accurate information about competitive conditions to clients.
 The client autonomy principle recognizes clients' genuine interest in accurate capacity information about their service providers.